William Dymock: Public service

 In December 1898 Dymock stood for election in Sydney Municipal Council elections on behalf of the Citizens' Reform Committee.
 He defeated Sydney Burdekin and was elected as the Alderman for the Macquarie Ward, a position he would hold until October 1900.

 In 1900 he gave evidence before the Legislative Assembly select committee on the working of the Sydney Free Public Library.
 During this enquiry antagonisms became evident between Dymock and the rival book firm Angus & Robertson on one hand and between Dymock and the Free Public Library's Principal Librarian, H. C. L. Anderson, on the other hand.
 Dymock "accused Anderson of unduly favoring Angus & Robertson as suppliers to the library, and of accepting tenders from his even though they were uncompetitive".
 Anderson defended himself from these charges.

 Furthermore, Anderson accused Dymock of recommending "trashy" material to the municipal libraries he supplied, including "slang dictionaries and 'worthless rubbish' by undesirable authors such as Fenimore Cooper, Mayne Reid and Smollett.
 In response, Dymocks was reported to have acknowledged that "he had indeed 'gone into a cheaper class of books', and was quite ready to supply 'labouring-class' reading needs as well as those of 'college-bred men'".

 Dymock also argued that the Free Public Library should continue to supply itself through English book agents such as Trübner & Co.
 However, Anderson and Angus & Robertson replied that sourcing that English agents resulted in "intolerable delays in delivery" and the supply of works unsuitable for the Library, whereas Sydney booksellers could supply books efficiently and offered "a good stock of Australian titles".

-Personal life
+Personal life and death

 Dymock was unmarried.
 He lived with his sister Marjory Forsyth and her husband John in Randwick.
 He was a Freemason and "a member of many social and sporting associations".

 On 5 October 1900, at the age of 39 years, he died suddenly of an apoplectic seizure.
 Control of the bookshop passed to the Forsyth family, who expanded the business, which eventually became Dymocks Booksellers, Australia's largest franchise bookshop chain.